-Beginning with commitment, as described in section 5.1, it is clear that although there is a commitment from both partners, for each of the aquariums the burden of commitment is almost solely on the persons who were interviewed.
+These recommendations apply to The Ocean Project and the three partner aquariums.
+Beginning with commitment, there is a clear commitment from organizations in all of the partnerships.
+However, for each of the aquariums the burden of commitment is almost solely on the persons who were interviewed.
 More specifically, although there is a commitment from each of the partnerships via the innovative solutions grant, there seems to be a lack of engagement, or commitment, from the leadership in all of the evaluated organizations, including The Ocean project.
 It is regularly cited in literature that commitment from organizations' leadership is a necessary component of creating a collaborative advantage (Huxham & Vangen 2005; Waddock 1988; Austin 2000; Berger et al. 2006; Rondinelli & London 2003; Le Ber & Branzei 2010; Googins & Rochlin 2000).

-For example, although the leadership of each aquarium has a common overarching aim that is consistent with The Ocean Project, from the interview responses and direct observation, two problems appear in relation to commitment.
-First, from the data collected, the noticeable lack of commitment from the aquariums' leadership staff is, in addition to resource concerns and the industry's paradigm, a driver in the perception of risk.
+For example, although the leadership of each aquarium has a common overarching aim that is consistent with The Ocean Project, two problems appear in relation to commitment.
+First, the noticeable lack of commitment from the aquariums' leadership staff drives in the perception of risk.
+To explicate, because the aquariums leadership are neither committed nor engaged in partnership activities, they are more wary of the goals and outcomes which are trying to be achieved.
+This creates a lack of understanding which then leads to a perception of risk.
 Second, although Bill Mott and Alyssa Isakower are committed to the partnership, they are constrained by the sheer scope of The Ocean Project's activities and as such they do not have the capacity to be fully committed.
-Following the logic of the commitment-trust theory of relationship marketing, which has been developed in the context of partnerships (Morgan & Hunt 1994), the recommendation for both of these problems would be to work on increasing NEAQ's leadership commitment by fostering trust through more formal communication and working together more regularly.
+Following the logic of the commitment-trust theory of relationship marketing, which has been developed in the context of partnerships (Morgan & Hunt 1994), the recommendation for both of these problems would be to work on increasing leadership commitment from the aquariums by fostering trust through more formal communication and working together more regularly.

-Although not all interviewees cited that communication is lacking, it was referenced by The Ocean Project as something that happens irregularly and could be improved, this was confirmed by direct observation.
+Most interviewees cited that communication is lacking and it was referenced by The Ocean Project as something that happens irregularly and could be improved, this was further confirmed by direct observation43.
 As a result, all of the partnerships could benefit from improved communication.
 The main source of this, as evidenced by the interview responses and direct observation, is simply a lack of routine dialogue.
-Outside of the mandatory communication regarding the grants, which takes place between Douglas and the aquariums, both Bill and Alyssa have expressed that they do not communicate frequently with any of the partners and vice versa.
-Bill expressed a sense of frustration regarding a lack of feedback from partners, but the constraint on resources is a barrier.
-On a similar note, Heather of NEAQ suggested that The Ocean Project needs to the capacity to bring together the grantees, get their feedback, and share information to facilitate learning and foster more innovation.
+Outside of the mandatory communication regarding the grants, which takes place between Douglas and the aquariums, Bill and Alyssa have expressed they do not communicate frequently with any of the partners and vice versa.
+Bill expressed a sense of frustration regarding a lack of feedback from partners, but noted that the constraint on resources is a barrier.
+On a similar note, Heather of NEAQ suggested that The Ocean Project needs to develop the capacity to bring together the grantees, get their feedback, and share information to facilitate learning and foster more innovation.